hjk789/NXEnhanced/Userscript/README.md

 - You can modify your downloaded copy as you like.
 - You can make a fork of this project, provided that: 1.
 You fork it inside GitHub, by clicking on the "Fork" button of this project's repository web page; and 2.
 You fork it in order to push changes to this project's repository with a pull request.
 If you don't fit in these conditions, don't fork it.
 - You cannot do any other action not allowed in this license.

+I have no association with NextDNS Inc., I'm just a user of their DNS service who needed the features NX Enhanced provides.
+NX Enhanced is a completely voluntary work.
+I am not responsible for any damage or leak, directly or indirectly related to the use or misuse of this software.
+The responsibility is completely on it's users.
+Use it at your own risk.
+There are no warranties, either implied or stated.

 Copyright (c) 2020+ BLBC ([hjk789](https://github.com/hjk789))